John Olson (Wisconsin politician): Biography

 John E. Olson was born Johan Edward Olsen on his father's farm on June 15, 1892, in what is now the town of Sioux Creek, Barron County, Wisconsin.
 His mother died when he was eight, so he was largely raised by his father and older sisters.
 He attended public schools and then took the agriculture short course at River Falls State Normal School.
 He returned to Sioux Creek, where he took over his father's farm.

 He quickly became involved in local affairs and served as a director of the Barron County Farm Loan association from 1920 to 1942.
 When the town of Sioux Creek was first organized, in 1929, Olson was elected one of the first members of the town board of supervisors.
 Two years later, he was elected chairman of the town board and held that position until 1953.
 While town chairman, he was ex oficio a member of the Barron County board of supervisors, and, in 1947, he was elected chairman of the county board.

 While serving in local office, he was also active in the state implementation of the Rural Electrification Administration and his farm was the first in Barron County to sign up for electrification.
 He became one of the organizers of the Barron County Electric Cooperative and the Wisconsin Electric Cooperative.
-Before running for state senate, he president of the Barron County Electric Cooperative and Treasurer of the Wisconsin Electric Cooperative.
+Before running for state senate, he was president of the Barron County Electric Cooperative and Treasurer of the Wisconsin Electric Cooperative.

 During his second year as county board chairman, their district's state senator, Charles D. Madsen, resigned his seat to accept a judicial appointment.
 Since it was just the start of the 1949 legislative session, a special election was called for April.
-Democrats in the district quickly rallied around Olson as their candidate, and he was nominated without opposition in the special March primary.
-He went on to win the special election with 56% of the vote.
-He served out the remaining year of the term and ran for election to a full term at the 1950 general election, but was defeated by Republican William E. Owen.
+Democrats in the district quickly rallied around Olson as their candidate, and he was nominated without opposition in the special primary in March.
+He went on to win the special election with 56% of the vote, and served for the 20 months remaining in that term.
+He ran for a full term in the 1950 general election, but was defeated by Republican William E. Owen.

 After leaving office, Olson resumed his interest in rural electrification.
 Following the 1950 merger of the Wisconsin Electric Cooperative and the Dairyland Cooperative, he became president of the new merged organization, the Dairyland Power Cooperative.
 He served in that role until retiring in 1974, at age 82.

 Olson died at his home in Chetek on January 20, 1982, just a few days after his 90th birthday.